 There are no reviews yet.

-Be the first to review “LOUDNESS: Thunder in the East PROMO LP 1985 Top Japanese metal.
+Be the first to review “LOUDNESS: Thunder in the East PROMO LP 1985 Check the exclusive video showing this LP for sale.
+Top Japanese metal.
 Check videos “Crazy Nights”, “Heavy Chains” and audio (whole album).
 Amazing”

 Your email address will not be published.
 Required fields are marked *